Berenddeperend/blog/src/index.md

 # Hello.

-I'm Berend, a web developer from the Netherlands.
-I live in Enschede with my bunny Pip.
+I'm Berend, a web developer from Enschede, the Netherlands.
 This website showcases some of the projects I've been working on in my spare time.

 My main hobbies are strength sports (<a href="/blog/powerlifting">powerlifting</a>/weightlifting), board games and woodworking.
 Some on-again, off-again activities I enjoy include programming small games, 3D-printing, playing guitar and pen plotting.